International-Data-Spaces-Association/ids-specification/model/model.md

 Note that all relationships are multiplicities unless specified.

 - A [Dataspace Authority](./terminology.md#dataspace-authority) manages one or more [Dataspaces](./terminology.md#dataspace).
-This will include [Participant](./terminology.md#participant) registration and may entail mandating business and/or requirements.
+This will include [Participant](./terminology.md#participant) registration and may entail mandating business and/or technical requirements.
 For example, a [Dataspace Authority](./terminology.md#dataspace-authority) may require [Participants](./terminology.md#participant) to obtain some form of business certification.
 A [Dataspace Authority](./terminology.md#dataspace-authority) may also impose technical requirements such as support for the technical enforcement of specific usage policies.
 - A [Participant](./terminology.md#participant) is a member of one or more [Dataspaces](./terminology.md#dataspace).
 A [Participant](./terminology.md#participant) registers [Participant Agents](./terminology.md#participant-agent) that perform tasks on its behalf.
 - A [Participant Agent](./terminology.md#participant-agent) performs tasks such as publishing a [Catalog](./terminology.md#catalog) or engaging in a [Transfer Process](./terminology.md#transfer-process).
 In order to accomplish these tasks, a [Participant Agent](./terminology.md#participant-agent) may use a _**verifiable presentation**_ generated from a _**credential**_ obtained from a third-party [Credential Issuer](./terminology.md#credential-issuer).
 A [Participant Agent](./terminology.md#participant-agent) may also use an _**ID token**_ issued by a third-party [Identity Provider](./terminology.md#identity-provider).
 Note that a [Participant Agent](./terminology.md#participant-agent) is a logical construct and does not necessarily correspond to a single runtime process.
 - An [Identity Provider](./terminology.md#identity-provider) is a trust anchor that generates `ID tokens` used to verify the identity of a [Participant Agent](./terminology.md#participant-agent).
 Multiple identity providers may operate in a [Dataspace](./terminology.md#dataspace).
 The types and semantics of ID tokens are not part of this specification.
 An [Identity Provider](./terminology.md#identity-provider) may be a third-party or a [Participant](./terminology.md#participant) itself (for example, in the case of decentralized identifiers).